-The Tennessee Prison for Women (TPW) in Nashville is one of only 2 state prisons for females in Tennessee (the other is in Memphis).
+The Tennessee Prison for Women (TPW) in Nashville is one of 3 state prisons for females in Tennessee (the others are in Memphis and in Bledsoe County).
 TPW is located in north Nashville, in the Bordeaux area, near the intersection of Briley Parkway and Ashland City Highway.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.

 Earned Revenue HelpEarned revenue represents income generated in direct exchange for a product or service.Earned income includes income from government contracts.